Sunday, September 21, 2025

 var.my_ip

-local.key_name
+key_name = local.key_name

-local.key_pair
+public_key = local.key_pair

-local.instances
+for_each = local.instances

-data.aws_ami.latest_amazon_linux.id
+ami = data.aws_ami.latest_amazon_linux.id

-each.value.type
+instance_type = each.value.type

-each.value.subnet_id
+subnet_id = each.value.subnet_id

-each.value.associate_public_ip_address
+associate_public_ip_address = each.value.associate_public_ip_address

-aws_key_pair.warike_sandbox_instaces_key_pair.key_name
+key_name = aws_key_pair.warike_sandbox_instaces_key_pair.key_name

 aws_security_group.warike_sandbox_instances_security_group.id,